sublimelsp/LSP-rome/README.md

 # LSP-rome

+> [!WARNING]
+> Rome was superseded by Biome and is no longer updated.
+Use [LSP-biome](https://github.com/sublimelsp/LSP-biome) instead.

 [Rome](https://rome.tools/) unifies your development stack by combining the functionality of separate tools.
 It uses a single configuration file, has fantastic performance, and works with any stack.
 This package enables Sublime Text integration so that you can:
  - Format files on save or when issuing the `LSP: Format Document` command
  - See linting hints while you type and apply code fixes